-How To: Probe Websites for Vulnerabilities More Easily with the TIDoS Framework
+How to Probe Websites for Vulnerabilities More Easily with the TIDoS Framework

 Websites and web applications power the internet as we know it, representing a juicy target for any hacker or red team.
 TIDoS is a framework of modules brought together for their usefulness in hacking web apps, organized into a common sense workflow.
 With an impressive array of active and passive OSINT modules, TIDoS has the right instrument for any web app audit.